egoist/tsup/docs/README.md

 ### Building CLI app

-When an entry file like `src/cli.ts` contains hashbang like `#!/bin/env node` tsup will automatically make the outout file executable, so you don't have to run `chmod +x dist/cli.js`.
+When an entry file like `src/cli.ts` contains hashbang like `#!/bin/env node` tsup will automatically make the output file executable, so you don't have to run `chmod +x dist/cli.js`.

 ### Watch mode